hirdeshkumar2407/RAG_Pipeline_LLM/README.md

     *   **Train a Word2Vec embedding:**
         *   A Word2Vec model (`gensim.models.Word2Vec`) was trained on the tokenized text from the dataset.
         *   Investigated embedding properties through `most_similar` terms and vector arithmetic (e.g., 'king' - 'man' + 'woman' ≈ 'queen').
-        *   A t-SNE visualization of sampled word embeddings was performed to illustrate semantic relationships.
+        *   A BM25 score visualization (Bar Chart) of sampled word embeddings was performed to illustrate semantic relationships.

 ### 2. Training Models